gost-dom/browser/docs/why-gost.md

 checking input validity.[^1]

-The test case becomes just that, verifying that given some user input in the browser, the use case is called with specific arguments, invalid input generates proper error messages, as well as verifying the response to the user based on different pre-programmed responses.
+The test case becomes just that, verifying that given some user input in the browser, the use case is called with verifyable arguments, error messages are verified for invalid inputs, as well as the response to the user based on different pre-programmed responses from the use case.

 > [!tip]
 >
 > I do not intend to imply that mocking is preferable to integration tests.
 > Boths have pros and cons.
+And the application might not even have that level
+> of functional segregation.
 >
 > But the ability to stub out some dependencies is extremely powerful.
 > Particularly when systems start to incorporate messages-driven aspects, or